choral-lang/choral/README.md

 For now only the initial infrastructure for running tests is up and running.

-To activate this, run the following command `mvn -pl tests exec:java -Prun-choral-test`
+To activate this, run the following command `mvn clean test`

-This command can only be run from root currently.
-If errors occur when running the command, it might be necessary to run the `mvn clean install` command.
+The command supports options in the following format:

-The command supports options in the following format: `mvn -pl tests exec:java -Prun-choral-test -Dtest.pass="true" -Dtest.fail="true" -Dtest.runtime="true"`
+`mvn clean test -Dtest.pass="true" -Dtest.fail="true" -Dtest.runtime="true"`

 Where `-Dtest.pass` determines whether tests that should pass are run